QuantEcon/rvlib/README.md

 Following the API of the `Distributions.jl` package as closely as possible create a python package that has better performance than `scipy.stats`.

-For this end [`numba`](http://numba.pydata.org/) is used to speed up all the attributes of the distribution specific classes.
+To achieve better performance the attributes are speeded up using [`numba`](http://numba.pydata.org/).

 All the classes are marked for optimization using the `@jitclass` decorator.
-As such, instances of different distributions can be called within user specific routines or passed as arguments in `nopython` mode using `numba`.
+As a result, instances of different distributions can be called within user specific routines or passed as arguments in `nopython` mode using `numba`.

-The evaluation and sampling methods are built on the `Rmath` C library -- also used by the `julia` package.
+The evaluation and sampling methods are built on the `Rmath` C library -- also used by the `Distributions.jl` package.

 ### Distributions currently implemented